lazarusfree/lazarusfree/README.md

 ## About Me

 I am a developer focused on learning by building.
-My recent work includes implementing and analyzing AES encryption in Python, documenting tradeoffs clearly, and using code projects to strengthen my foundations in security, programming languages, and software engineering.
+My repos are a mixbag of whatever I decide to build, which also includes my class projects.

 - Studying computer science and building practical projects
-- Interested in cryptography, low-level programming, and backend logic
-- Growing across Python, C, C++, Java, Rust, JavaScript, HTML/CSS, MySQL, and SQLite
+- Currently studying Python, C, C++, Java, Rust, JavaScript, HTML/CSS, MySQL, and SQLite

 ## What I Am Building